MESAHub/mesa/docs/source/using_mesa/best_practices.rst

       save_pgstar_files_when_terminate = .true.

-  and add to the controls namelist:
+  and to make the stopping condition more precise, add to the controls namelist:

       when_to_stop_rtol = 1e-4
       when_to_stop_atol = 1e-4